 One of the main reasons why obedience is so crucial is because most Rottweilers tend to have dominant personalities.
 This is especially true with male Rottweilers.
 With a “weak” and submissive owner, they’ll try to establish alpha dominance within the pack.

 That said, Rottweilers require a consistent and firm leader from day one.
 Owners can’t be wishy-washy, but instead demand and expect consistent behaviors from them.
 At the same time, owners shouldn’t be too dominant, as they’ll become introverted dogs.

 Rottweilers require many hours of obedience training, socialization, and can be expected at some point to challenge his or her owner.– Nutzforrotz (Rottweilers Online)

-We’ve already discussed how the size and durability of Rottweilers can be a plus for dealing with the roughness of young kids.
-However, the physical prowess of Rotties can also be a pitfall.
+We’ve already discussed how the size and durability of Rottweilers can be a positive for dealing with the rough play of young kids.
+However, the physical prowess of Rotties can also be a danger.
 Even if they know their own strength, they may not know how weak kids are.

 Although Rottweilers can be playful, their actions are more than capable of injuring children.
 Again, this is where adult (owner) supervision and obedience training comes into play.
 If the dog becomes too rough, you can always give the “no” or “off” command.

 Rottweilers are not meant to be hunting dogs, so their “prey instincts” aren’t as strong as a Greyhound’s, for example.
-But there’s evidence showing that nearly all dogs have a prey drive to a certain degree, including Rottweilers.
+But there’s evidence showing that nearly all dogs have a prey drive to a degree.
+And yes, that includes Rottweilers.

 According to Canna Pet, there are key difference between male and female Rottweilers that can affect their play with children.
 For example, other than the fact that male Rottweilers are bigger, males tend to mature slower too.